Your browser is out of date

 Prior to becoming CEO of Medtronic, Geoff held various leadership roles on the company’s executive committee, including SVP, Strategy and Business Development; Chief Integration Officer; and Executive Vice President, Restorative Therapies Group.
 Notably, he led the acquisition and subsequent integration of Covidien, the largest acquisition in the history of the medical technology industry.
 Before joining Medtronic, Geoff spent 19 years in a variety of business development, strategic marketing, and sales management roles at GE Healthcare and GE Capital.

-Passionate about socioeconomic issues, Geoff serves on the Board of Directors for several non-profit organisations including the Northside Achievement Zone (NAZ), a Minneapolis-based community collaborative that works to end generational poverty and build a culture of achievement so low-income children of color graduate college and are career-ready, and the YMCA of the North, which works to nurture the potential of every child and teen, ensuring everyone has the opportunity to become healthier, more confident, connected and secure.
-He is also part of OneTen, a coalition of cross-industry leaders committed to breaking down systemic barriers for Black Americans.
+Passionate about socioeconomic issues, Geoff serves on the Board of Directors for several non-profit organisations including the Northside Achievement Zone (NAZ), a Minneapolis-based community collaborative that works to end generational poverty and build a culture of achievement so low-income children of colour graduate college and are career-ready, and the YMCA of the North, which works to nurture the potential of every child and teen, ensuring everyone has the opportunity to become healthier, more confident, connected and secure.
+He was also one of the founding members of OneTen coalition, an, organisation committed to breaking down systemic barriers for Black Americans.